nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide for `/* ask-prof-duke */`
-Too much to 💩 to remember?
+Too much 💩 to remember?
 FRET NOT!
 Prof Duke is here to manage your woes!
 Start using **`/* ask-prof-duke */`**, a chatbot that automates your task tracking endeavours and make life so much simpler for you!

 ![demo](https://user-images.githubusercontent.com/87931905/219407500-f8e047ab-b3b0-4fc3-9560-79630b30ff20.gif)